 One of the main purposes of the present age is to produce a group of saints who have attained to the early resurrection from the dead.
 These will appear with the Lord when He returns.
 They will judge the nations of the earth and also the sinners of the churches.

-Do ye not know that the saints shall judge the world? and if the world shall be judged by you, are ye unworthy to judge the smallest matters?
+Do you not know that the saints will judge the world?
+And if the world will be judged by you, are you unworthy to judge the smallest matters?
 (I Corinthians 6:2)

-To execute judgment upon all [sinners in the churches], and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him.
+“to execute judgment on all, to convict all who are ungodly among them of all their ungodly deeds which they have committed in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.”
 (Jude 1:15)

 If we are willing to allow the Lord to sow our present body to the death of the cross, a robe of righteousness will be formed as the resurrection life of Jesus enters us.
 Then, when He returns, our resurrected mortal remains will be clothed with righteousness, immortality, and glory.

 The fifth day, the day of life, is working now as men are saved from the waters of mankind and are sealed by the Holy Spirit for the day when their bodies will be made alive by the Spirit.
 The fifth day will have its fulfillment in the new heaven and earth reign of Christ as the “pure river of water of life, clear as crystal” proceeds “from the Throne of God and of the Lamb” (Revelation 22:1).

 In addition to being representative of our life in the heavenlies, the birds of the fifth creative day suggest the ministry of angels which, no doubt, will become increasingly prominent as we approach the Day of Christ.
 Angels were mentioned several times by the Apostle Paul and are active in the events described in the Book of Revelation.
 The more our life is focused on the heavenlies the more we become aware of angelic activity.

 In the present hour, five creative days are working: